 Transfer into the Software Engineering program is competitive because it is limited by the available space in the class.
 Before considering a transfer, you should be aware of opportunities in your own program for studying computing and software engineering, such the Software Engineering Option, the Software Option, and the Mechatronics Option.
 Many co-op jobs are open to students from any computing program.

 We do not admit internal transfers into 1A Software Engineering; positions in 1A are reserved for admissions applicants.

 If you are interested in transferring into Software Engineering for your 1B term:

 - Read the Undergraduate Calendar to compare your current program with the Software Engineering program

 - Talk to a professor in your current program (such as your concepts course instructor) to find out more about opportunities within your program

-If you are still interested in a transfer, and your midterm average is over 80%
+If you are still interested in a transfer:

 Send an e-mail to the Software Engineering Director to request a transfer, indicating the reasons for your interest in Software Engineering, your current program, past university term averages, and student ID number.

-Once we get the exams results, we will determine if there is space for transfer students in the Software Engineering class.
+Once we get final exam results, we will determine if there is space for transfer students in the Software Engineering class (which is unlikely).
 At that point, we will consider your application along with those of the other applicants.
 You might be missing one or more core courses, which will make transfer more complicated, but if you are among the top applicants, we will work out an alternative.
 You will be contacted if we can offer you a transfer.

 For transfer beyond 1B